Skip to main content

 • Examples: oxycodone (OxyContin), hydrocodone (Vicodin), and meperidine (Demerol)

-• Medical uses: Opioids are used to treat pain or relieve coughs or diarrhea.
+• Medical uses: Opioids are used to treat pain.

 • How they work: Opioids attach to opioid receptors in the central nervous system (the brain and the spinal cord), preventing the brain from receiving pain messages.